meisterlampe99/cmd_scripts_vivado/README.md

 ### Info on clean.bat script

-The following files and folders are deleted when clean.bat is executed. the runSim.bat and runBit.bat scripts will delete the same files, but just their appropriate output folder outputSim or outputBit respectively.
+The following files and folders are deleted when clean.bat is executed.
+The *runSim.bat* and *runBit.bat* scripts will delete the same files, but will delete just their appropriate output folder, outputSim or outputBit respectively.

 	DEL vivado*.zip
 	DEL vivado*.jou